What Is THCV? Uses, Benefits & Risks

 Like most other cannabinoids, the effects of THCV are achieved through the compound’s interaction with the body’s natural endocannabinoid system.
 This system is closely linked to both the central nervous system and the peripheral nervous system, and it serves to regulate everything from pain sensations and mood to memory and stress.

-Specifically, THCV fits into endocannabinoid receptors, commonly referred to as CB1 and CB2 receptors.
+Specifically, THCV fits into endocannabinoid receptors, commonly called CB1 and CB2 receptors.
 This causes an artificial triggering of the receptors, leading to a number of changes in perception.

-These changes are what produces the characteristic “high” from THC and THCV.
+These changes produce the characteristic “high” from THC and THCV.

 What is THCV Used For?
 What Are The Potential Benefits?

-Far less is known about THCV than THC, but there are still studies that show a number of benefits associated with this unique cannabinoid.
+Far less is known about THCV than THC, but there are still studies that show several benefits associated with this unique cannabinoid.

 THCV has been shown to decrease appetite , which is the opposite of what many people experience with THC.
 Some users call THCV “diet weed,” because it is potentially helpful for weight loss.
 It eliminates the munchies rather than induces them.

-Much like THC, THCV has been proven to reduce inflammation and the perception of pain , making it a popular choice for those dealing with mild or moderate pain.
+Much like THC, THCV has been proven to reduce inflammation and pain perception , making it a popular choice for those with mild or moderate pain.
 Anecdotal reports suggest that the relief is less potent than with THC but with the added benefit of a less intoxicating high.

 Initial research suggests that THCV also shares the ability to reduce nausea and vomiting with THC .
 As such, it could be helpful for patients undergoing chemotherapy.